oliverwkim/oliverwkim.github.io/_posts/2019-07-26-Guide-to-Busia.md

 ## Getting Around

 Though it might look walkable on Google Maps, Busia is actually quite a large town, and you’ll need some form of motorized transport.
 The most convenient way to get around is on the boda bodas (or bodas for short), motorcycle taxis.
-Hitch a ride on the back, hold on tight, and tell the driver where to go—--it’s a 50 Ksh flat rate for anywhere in town.
+Hitch a ride on the back, hold on tight, and tell the driver where to go—-it’s a 50 Ksh flat rate for anywhere in town.

 ## Getting a Phone

 Safaricom and Airtel are the two biggest mobile providers in Kenya.
-Airtel offers data plans that are half the price of Safaricom’s, but Safaricom has MPESA (mobile money)---incredibly useful in Nairobi and the big cities---which lets them charge marked-up prices.
+Airtel offers data plans that are half the price of Safaricom’s, but Safaricom has MPESA (mobile money)--incredibly useful in Nairobi and the big cities--which lets them charge marked-up prices.

 When you land in Nairobi, there’s an official Safaricom shop near the international arrivals exit.
 You’ll need your passport to register.
 I recommend buying as much data as you can (there’s a 25GB monthly package for 3000 shillings), along with a cheap minutes plan.
 While you’re at it, try and set up MPESA at the store, as only an official Safaricom store can do this for a foreigner.
 Note that phone minutes and data are usually sold separately; if you only buy the data plan you can’t make calls.
 Busia also has an official Safaricom shop if you need to top up.

-Another tip: once you install your new SIM, go into your phone settings and turn your SIM lock off, or at least store your SIM PIN in a safe place—--I lost my PIN, got my phone locked, and it was a huge pain to convince Safaricom to unlock it.
+Another tip: once you install your new SIM, go into your phone settings and turn your SIM lock off, or at least store your SIM PIN in a safe place—-I lost my PIN, got my phone locked, and it was a huge pain to convince Safaricom to unlock it.

 ## Where to Eat